 - General Resources

-We hope this portal can support the Quaker communities worldwide in expressing their faith through action.
+We hope this portal can support Quaker communities worldwide in expressing their faith through action.
 Please get in touch if you wish to share your climate or sustainable livelihoods action.

 The Quaker United Nations Office (QUNO) in Geneva oversees this portal.
 Please see below a list of Quaker organisations worldwide which are engaged in sustainability and/or climate change as a peace and justice concern.